burns like coal on the dead broadleaf

 Main Threats

-Habitat disturbance from logging, fire, or heavy grazing affecting soil moisture.
+Habitat disturbance from logging, fire, or heavy grazing affecting soil moisture and mycelial networks.

 Population

-Common in native forests throughout New Zealand, particularly in autumn.
+Common in native forests throughout New Zealand, particularly in autumn and winter on dead wood.

 Conservation Status